open-physics-ed-org/open-physics-ed-org.github.io/content/documentation/oerforge.copyfile.md

 # oerforge.copyfile — Project File and Asset Copy Utilities

 ## Overview

 `oerforge.copyfile` provides utilities for copying project content, static assets, and build outputs into deployment directories.
-It is designed to help new users and programmers automate the process of preparing files for deployment, especially for static site hosting (e.g., GitHub Pages).
+It is designed for new users and programmers to automate file preparation for static site hosting (e.g., GitHub Pages).

 - **Copies all content and assets to build/ and docs/**
 - **Ensures target directories exist**